joelek/atlas/readme.md

 In the example above, the default order is specified as the "age" metadata field in increasing order.

 The default order of the records in a query will be set to the identifying fields of the store in increasing order when left unspecified.
-Custom orders may be specified during operation but may result in reduced performance.
-It is therefore advised to use the default order whenever possible.
+Custom orders may be used during operation but can result in reduced performance when involving other fields.
+It is advised to use the default order whenever possible.

 ### Indices